id-studiolab/MLTK01/docs/about.md

 ![MLTK Board]({{ site.baseurl}}/assets/board_components.png "MLTK01 Board")

-The MLTK board is based on the [Aarduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense){:target="\_blank"}, a small Arduino board equipped with a wide range of embedded sensors:
+The MLTK board is based on the [Arduino Nano 33 BLE Sense](https://store.arduino.cc/arduino-nano-33-ble-sense){:target="\_blank"}, a small Arduino board equipped with a wide range of embedded sensors:

 - **9 axis inertial sensor:** what makes this board ideal for wearable devices
 - **humidity, and temperature sensor:** to get highly accurate measurements of the environmental conditions